After last week’s defeat to Japan, can Wales end their 18-game losing streak in Kobe?

 TAGS:

-Watch a Japan v Wales live stream as Matt Sherratt’s team try to end a record-breaking run of 17 consecutive defeats in the first of two Test matches in Japan.
+Watch a Japan v Wales live stream as Matt Sherratt’s team try to bounce back from last Saturday’s defeat, in the hope of ending their record-breaking 18-game losing streak

-This guide will tell you everything you need to know to watch Saturday’s game at the Mikuni World Stadium in Kitakyushu, including a free option if you’re in the United Kingdom.
+This guide will tell you everything you need to know to watch Saturday’s game at the Noevir Stadium in Kobe, including a free option if you’re in the United Kingdom.

-Scroll down to the end of the article for a match preview, team line-ups and officials.
+Scroll down to the end of the article for team line-ups and officials.

 Japan v Wales first Test: Key information

-Japan v Wales FREE STREAM: BBC iPlayer (UK)
+Japan v Wales FREE STREAM: BBC iPlayer / S4C Clic (UK)

 Other TV channels: Sky Sport NZ (New Zealand)